vak365/AIDLab/Lab Guide.md

 4. Execute the notebook to get the trained Machine Learning model in ONNX format.

 5. One step that is not shown by the notebook is an offline step that converts the ONNX model to hexadecimal.
 The resulting hex-encoded model is also uploaded to Azure Storage.
-This conversion is currently performed with [this PowerShell script](./artifacts/00/ml/convert-to-hex.ps1), but could be automated using any scripting platform.
+This conversion is currently performed with [this PowerShell script](Artifacts/ml/convert-to-hex.ps1), but could be automated using any scripting platform.

-6. Once you have read through the notebook, return to the `Develop` hub, expand **SQL scripts** and select `Exercise 5 - Register model`.
+6. Once you have read through the notebook, return to the `Develop` hub, expand **SQL scripts** and select `Ex 5 Task 1_2 - Register model`.
 View, but **do not run this script**.

 7. This script uses PolyBase to load the hex-encoded model from Azure Storage into a table within the SQL Pool database.
 Once the model is inserted into the table in this way, it is available for use by the Predict statement as was shown in Task 1.